-From a creative family, Angourie began her career in Perth, Western Australia with several short films and national television commercials.
-She first came to industry attention at just eleven years old with her lead role in Zak Hilditch’s short Transmission for which she won a Best Actress award at St Kilda Film Festival.
+Angourie is a passionate advocate of reading and literacy and runs her own podcast, The Community Library.
+She has narrated a number of audiobooks, and voiced the lead in animated feature film Daisy Quokka: World’s Scariest Animal, alongside Sam Neill.
+From a creative family, Angourie began her career in Perth, Western Australia with several short films and Australian television credits.
+She first came to industry attention at just eleven years old with her lead role in Zak Hilditch’s short Transmission, for which she won a Best Actress award at the St. Kilda Film Festival.